ZimCodes/Zeiver/README.md

 ***--test***

-Run a scrape test without downloading or recording
+Run a scrape test without downloading or recording. **Can be used with `--verbose` to scout an OD's available content**.

 ---
 #### Download